zeninfinity/zeninfinity/README.md

 ### Zen ∞

-- 🔭 Building Zager.Consulting, [ReachWell](https://www.reachwellapp.com/) and Zelunk.
+- 🔭 Currently building [Laconic Network](https://laconic.com/), Zager Consulting, and Zelunk.
 - 🌱 Passions include Ving Tsun, Software Development, and Product Design.
 - 👯 Looking to collaborate on anything centered on increasing an individual's creativity.
 - 🤔 Searching for help with staying inspired and focused.